 Greetings, fellow tech enthusiasts!
-Today on Computer History Wednesdays, we’re going to delve into the computing landscape of the 1990s, a time of great change and innovation in the world of technology.
-In particular, we’ll be exploring the emergence of Linux and open-source software, two concepts that have had a profound impact on computing as we know it today.
+Today, on Computer History Wednesdays, we’re going to delve into the computing landscape of the 1990s, a time of significant change and innovation in the world of technology.
+In particular, we’ll be exploring the emergence of Linux and open-source software, two concepts that have profoundly impacted computing as we know it today.

 History